 Yes, you still need a valid passport to enter Mexico via car.
 They may or may not ask for it, but in the event they do, you’ll be glad you have it.
 You are more apt to need it on your return into the United States.

 Mexican Vehicle Insurance

 Your US car insurance will not do you any good in Mexico.
 You need to purchase Mexican Insurance for the # of days you plan to drive across the border.
 And if you are towing a camper, be sure to insure that as well.
 We used BajaBound for ours and it is based on the value of your vehicle(s).
 For example, our 2007 Nissan Frontier and 1998 pop up cost us $13/day, a small price to pay if you experience any unexpected “troubles.”
 And you can purchase this online so if you extend your stay in Mexico, it’s easy to add the additional days.

 Documents for your Pets

 Yep!
 Your furry friends needs their paperwork too!
-Most veterinarians know exactly what you need if you tell them where you are going but you can check out the requirements at BajaBound as well.
+Most veterinarians know exactly what you need if you tell them where you are going but you can check out the requirements at BajaBound under the “Driving to Mexico With Pets” page.
 The vet visit cost us $180 US and no one ever asked for it!
 BUT…we have heard stories from others to the contrary so it is best to be prepared.